dgraph-io/dgraph-docs/content/query-language/cascade-directive.md

 The cascading nature of field selection is overwritten by a nested `@cascade`.

-The previous example can be cascaded down the chain as well, and be overriden on each level as needed.
+The previous example can be cascaded down the chain as well, and be overridden on each level as needed.

 For example, if you only want the _"Indiana Jones movies that were produced by the same person who produced a Jurassic World movie"_: